Voting in Tunisia ends in uncertainty and discontent | DW | 06.10.2019

 High security, low turnout

-Preliminary results are expected by Thursday.
+Preliminary results are expected mid-week.
 Exit polls were scheduled to be released late on Sunday.

 The country has grappled with terrorism, and voting took place amidst high security.
 Around 100,000 security officials patrolled some 4,500 polling stations on the country's borders with Algeria and Libya.